 The hormonal IUDs can last from three to five years, depending on the brand you use.
 Skyla is smaller than Mirena, but otherwise, they’re the same.
 Every day, the device releases a small amount of progestin, creating a plug of mucus at your cervix that prevents sperm from passing.

 Facts About IUD Insertion

-You can get an intrauterine device only from a gynecologist, and only an obgyn specialist, a doctor can insert it properly.
-Inserting it takes less than a minute in cardiology NYC office.
-The intrauterine device insertion process has been compared to getting a pap smear with some accompanying cramping.
+You can get an intrauterine device only from a gynecologist and an ob-gyn specialist because a doctor can insert it correctly.
+Inserting it takes less than a minute in the gynecology office.
+The intrauterine device insertion process is comparable to getting a pap smear with some accompanying cramping.
 Some women experience lightheadedness or nausea, but it’s rare.
-The procedure can be temporarily uncomfortable, but most women who make use of this option say the discomfort is worth it for years of painless birth control.
+The procedure can be temporarily uncomfortable, but most women who use this option say the discomfort is worth it for years of easy birth control.

 The best way to prepare is to educate yourself.
 Your gynecologist uses a speculum to see into your vagina.
-After cleaning your vagina and cervix, your healthcare provider may measure how deep your uterus is to ensure that the IUD will fit.
+After cleaning your vagina and cervix, your healthcare provider may measure how deep your uterus is to ensure that the IUD fits.
 Then the device is inserted into your uterus using an applicator tube.
-Once the tube is removed and the strings of the device are cut, you’re finished.
+After your doctor removes it and cuts the strings of the intrauterine device, you’re finished.

-Pros and Cons of IUD
+IUD Pros and Cons

 - They start working as soon as they’re inserted.

 - Compare IUD vs. pill, and IUD is often the better choice.
 You have to remember to take medicine every day while the IUD is maintenance-free.
 Additionally, intrauterine devices are more effective.

 - IUDs also reduce the likelihood that an embryo can attach to your uterine wall, further lessening the chance of pregnancy.

 - You can use the copper IUD as an emergency method to prevent pregnancy if inserted within five days of your unprotected sex.